 About the Site:

-This site’s full purpose is to demonstrate and share good mechanics through thoughts, comments, and video, etc. with the goal of helping the sport of fastpitch softball continue to evolve.
+This site’s full purpose is to demonstrate and share proper mechanics through thoughts, comments, and videos, etc. with the goal of helping the sport of fastpitch softball continue to evolve.
 I created this site to host and showcase videos as a quick, personal coaching resource for young aspiring pitchers.
-A resource of great examples that can be easily sorted by tags depending on what you are looking for (i.e. if you click on the ‘southpaws‘ tag in a pitching post you will quickly sort and see all examples of pitchers that throw left handed to compare.
+A resource of great examples that can be easily sorted by tags depending on what you are looking for (i.e., if you click on the ‘southpaws‘ tag in a pitching post, you will quickly sort and see all examples of pitchers that throw left-handed to compare.
 I share the videos online because it might be as useful to another as it is to me.
 My goal is to share examples of good, safe mechanics.

-I’ve met with and studied from folks whom I feel are the best pitching and hitting coaches around… in the western part of the United States, Doug Finch (Jennie Finch’s dad, of course) and then the best pitching coach in the eastern part of the United States, Tom Besser.
+I’ve met, spoke with, and studied people whom I feel are the best pitching and hitting coaches around… in the western part of the United States, Doug Finch (Jennie Finch’s dad, of course) and then the best pitching coach in the eastern part of the United States, Tom Besser.
 Not to mention, I also enjoy the excellent philosophies of Bill Hillhouse, a men’s fastpitch great.
-I’ve attended clinics from exceptional pitchers like Mike White, a men’s fastpitch legend and now head coach of the Oregon Ducks; where in the clinic he demonstrated how he throws his rise ball with mechanics that don’t change at all from his other pitches until the point of release, which makes it extremely hard for the batter or 3rd base coach to pick what pitch is coming.
-I’ve studied exceptional pitchers in action like Cat Osterman with her exceptional spin, getting to meet her while she played for the USSSA pride (visiting Lancaster, PA), and Lacy Waldrop of FSU, breaking down how she throws her amazing drop ball and phenomenal changeup through many hours of studying video and then putting it into practice.
+I’ve attended clinics and seminars by exceptional pitchers like Mike White, a men’s fastpitch legend, and now head coach for the University of Texas softball team.
+Wherein the clinic, he demonstrated how he throws his rise ball with mechanics that don’t change at all from his other pitches until the point of release, which makes it extremely hard for the batter or 3rd base coach to pick what pitch is coming.
+I’ve studied excellent pitchers in action like Cat Osterman with her exceptional spin, getting to meet her while she played for the USSSA pride (visiting Lancaster, PA).
+Lacy Waldrop of FSU, breaking down how she throws her amazing drop ball and phenomenal changeup through many hours of studying high-resolution, slow-motion video and then putting it into practice.

-On the hitting side, I’ve learned from the well known Sue Enquist, UCLA and I’ve been lucky enough to have met and studied extensively from who I believe to be the best (female) hitter in fastpitch softball of all Time: Crystal Bustos.
+On the hitting side, I’ve learned the techniques from the well known Sue Enquist, formerly of UCLA.
+And I’ve been lucky enough to have met and studied video and techniques extensively derived from who I believe to be the best (female) hitter in fastpitch softball Of All Time: Crystal Bustos.

 This site uses video recorded from games for the sole purpose of education.
 These videos are therefor protected under Fair Use of the US Copyright Act.